jasonmimick/learn-mongodb/SecurityBasics.md

 exception" which allows a ``mongod`` to accept a connection from the same computer as long as no users have been created yet.

-Users are defined within a database.
+Users are defined within the context of a database.
 Each user has an associtated set of roles.
 Each role defines priviliges, each of which is comprised of actions against a database or collection.
 Please consult the official documentation for full details.

+One important thing to remember is that since each user is scoped to a database, one must authenticate against that database.

 For this exercise, we'll create a user first and then enable security.